expressjs/expressjs.com/starter/generator.md

 Use the application generator tool, `express`, to quickly create a application skeleton.

-Install it with the following command:
+Install it with the following command.

 ```sh
 $ npm install express-generator -g